-Leases: We commenced operations in 1986 by purchasing properties of certain subsidiaries from UHS and immediately leasing the properties back to the respective subsidiaries.
+Leases: We commenced operations in 1986 by purchasing properties from certain subsidiaries of UHS and immediately leasing the properties back to the respective subsidiaries.
 Most of the leases were entered into at the time we commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
 The current base rentals and lease and renewal terms for each of the three hospital facilities leased to subsidiaries of UHS are provided below.
 The base rents are paid monthly and each lease also provides for additional or bonus rents which are computed and paid on a quarterly basis based upon a computation that compares current quarter revenue to a corresponding quarter in the base year.
 The three hospital leases with subsidiaries of UHS are unconditionally guaranteed by UHS and are cross-defaulted with one another.

-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 25% of our total revenue for the five years ended December 31, 2017 (approximately 22%, 24% and 25% for the years ended December 31, 2017, 2016 and 2015 respectively).
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 20% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2017 (approximately 19% for each of the years ended December 31, 2017 and 2016, and 20% for the year ended December 31, 2015).
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 24% of our consolidated revenue for the five years ended December 31, 2018 (approximately 21%, 22% and 24% for the years ended December 31, 2018, 2017 and 2016 respectively).
 In addition, we have seventeen MOBs, or free-standing emergency departments ("FEDs"), that are either wholly or jointly-owned by us, that include tenants which are subsidiaries of UHS.
+The aggregate revenues generated from UHS-related tenants comprised approximately 32% of our consolidated revenue for the five years ended December 31, 2018 (approximately 30%, 32% and 33% for the years ended December 31, 2018, 2017 and 2016, respectively).

 Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
 UHS also has the right to purchase the respective leased facilities at the end of the lease terms or any renewal terms at the appraised fair market value.
-In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the three leased hospital properties listed below at their appraised fair market value.
-Additionally, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
+In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer.

-The table below details the existing lease terms and renewal options for our three acute care hospitals operated by wholly-owned subsidiaries of UHS:
+The table below details the existing lease terms and renewal options for our three acute care hospitals operated by wholly-owned subsidiaries of

+UHS:

-Annual Renewal Minimum End of Term Hospital Name Rent Lease Term (years) McAllen Medical Center \$ 5,485,000 December, 2021 10 (a) Wellington Regional Medical Center \$ 3,030,000 December, 2021 10 (b) Southwest Healthcare System, Inland Valley Campus \$ 2,648,000 December, 2021 10 (b)
+Annual Renewal Minimum End of Term Hospital Name Rent Lease Term (years) McAllen Medical Center \$ 5,485,000 December, 2026 5(a) Wellington Regional Medical Center \$ 3,030,000 December, 2021 10(b) Southwest Healthcare System, Inland Valley Campus \$ 2,648,000 December, 2021 10(b)

-UHS has two 5-year renewal options at existing lease rates (through 2031).
+(a) UHS has one 5-year renewal option at existing lease rates (through 2031).